matt-aya/Course_Project_Getting_and_Cleaning_Data/CodeBook.md

 subject :

-           From 1 to 30
+           Taking values From 1 to 30

-           a group of 30 volunteers
+           represent ID's of a group of 30 volunteers

 activity :